Some patients may benefit from systemic therapy

 People depicted are not actual HCPs.

-Having a well-rounded team may help you treat your patients with TGCT in a comprehensive and successful manner
+Having a well-rounded team may help you treat your patients with TGCT in a comprehensive manner

 Learn about the ENLIVEN trial design